-We’re talking about a new cannabis-friendly hotel in the city known for gambling, scantily-clad showgirls, star chef restaurants, top name concert stars and one of the most famous marketing campaigns in tourism history, “What Happens in Vegas Stays in Vegas”.
+We’re talking about the first-ever cannabis-friendly hotel in the city known for gambling, scantily-clad showgirls, star chef restaurants, top name concert stars and one of the most famous marketing campaigns in tourism history, “What Happens in Vegas Stays in Vegas”.

-So, now, you can have your joint, spliff or gummies and party in your room before heading to the Strip, and then back to your cannabis-friendly room and 40 winks.
+So you can enjoy your joint, spliff, bong, vape or gummies and party in your room before heading to the Strip, and then back to your cannabis-friendly room and 40 winks – or more partying.

-The new cannabis-friendly hotel is the boutique Artisan, which is undergoing a multi-million-dollar renovation to turn it into the 64-room Lexi-Elevations Hotels and Resorts.
+It’s in the former Artisan, which underwent a multi-million-dollar renovation to turn it into a 64-room destination with modern amenities and a sophisticated vibe.

 Normally, hotels and motels prohibit smoking of any kind in the rooms, and charge a hefty cleaning fee to anybody who violates the rules.

-The Lexi will limit cannabis enthusiasts to the fourth floor, where each room and suite is equpped with a state-of-the-art RestorAir filtration system that employs Advanced Oxidation Cell (AOC) technology.
+The Lexi will limit cannabis smoking enthusiasts to the fourth floor, where each room and suite is equipped with a state-of-the-art RestorAir filtration system in each room.

-The Lexi will be home to a new Cajun-inspired steakhouse concept helmed by Executive Chef Jordan Savell (Hell’s Kitchen, Season 19), the newly designed Artisan Bar & Lounge, The Lexi Pool (one of Las Vegas’s only European style pool experiences), and the re-imagined Chapel Room.
+The Lexi will be home to a new Cajun-inspired steakhouse concept helmed by Executive Chef Jordan Savell, previously from Hell’s Kitchen and Season 19, and the newly designed Artisan Bar & Lounge.

 There is a new grand lobby that will serve as the nucleus of The Lexi social scene, with live music, a towering one-of-a-kind indoor water feature, and a new walk-up cafe for breakfast, late night treats and cocktail service.